-- 1. A background view is synthesized from all available source views.
-The 'RVS-based synthesizer', see Section 5.4.1 is used with a negated depthParameter, i.e. rendering background (when available) over foreground.
-Figure 6 illustrates this: The left image shows synthesis with a normal (positive) depthParameter where foreground is rendered over background.
-The middle image shows synthesis with a negated depthParameter where background is rendered over foreground.
-It de-occludes background region 'A' that is visible from the source views. - 2.
-Some pixels of the synthesized background view have no correspondence in the source views, hence their depth values are set to 0.
+- A background view is synthesized from all available source views.
+The 'RVS-based synthesizer', (see section 5.4.1) is configured to render the background (when available) over the foreground (negative depthParameter).
+Figure 6 illustrates this synthesis step: the left image shows synthesis with a positive depthParameter where foreground is rendered over background.
+The middle image shows synthesis with a negative depthParameter where the background is rendered over the foreground.
+It de-occludes the background region 'A' that is visible from the source views. - Some pixels of the synthesized background view have no correspondence in the source views, hence their depth values are set to 0.
 Those pixels are inpainted in a later process.
-As an intermediate step, remaining foreground pixels are identified and removed as follows: - a.
-The synthesized depth frame -represented by normalized disparities- is filtered using a box blur with a configurable kernel size.
+As an intermediate step, remaining foreground pixels are identified and removed as follows: - The synthesized depth frame, represented by normalized disparities, is filtered using a box blur with a configurable kernel size.
 This blurred depth frame is used for comparing with the actual synthesized depth frame.
-Actual depth values that are closer indicate relative foreground and actual depth values that are farther, indicate relative background. - b.
-The relative foreground pixels are identified by comparison using some configurable threshold.
-They identify remaining foreground pixels that occlude background.
+Depth values that are closer indicate relative foreground and depth values that are farther, indicate relative background. - The relative foreground pixels are identified by comparison with some configurable threshold.
+They identify the remaining foreground pixels that occlude the background.
 Their depth values are set to zero which yields a mask of missing background pixels.
-These are indicated by region 'B' in the right image of Figure 6 - 3.
-The masked texture and depth data are inpainted from neighboring areas.
-The 'PushPullInpainter' (Section 4.5.1) is used for this purpose.
+These are indicated by region 'B' in the right image of Figure 6. - The masked texture and depth data are inpainted from neighboring areas.
+The push-pull inpainter is used for this purpose.

-The inpainted background view is identified by a Boolean flag so it is used for filling missing pixels at the decoder side.
-This flag is either located at the patch (pdu) level or at the view (mvp) level depending on the configuration.
+The inpainted background view (identified by a boolean flag) is used for filling missing pixels at the decoder side.
+This filling process is applied at the patch level or at the view level.

-Figure 6.
-Steps in finding an inpaint mask for synthesizing an inpainted background view.
+Figure 6: Steps in finding an inpaint mask for synthesizing an inpainted background view